 The 25-year-old lawmaker from Kotleba’s neo-fascist ‘People’s Party our Slovakia’ had compared Roma people to animals and made other derogatory comments about the country’s sizable Roma community.

-In September, Mazurek was convicted by Slovakia’s Supreme Court and accordingly lost his seat in Parliament.
+In September, Mazurek was convicted by Slovakia’s Supreme Court and accordingly lost his seat in Parliament, becoming the first lawmaker to be kicked out of Parliament in the country’s modern history.

-Special prosecutor Dusan Kovacik did not give any explanation as to why he decided to drop the charges against the former Prime Minister.
+Special prosecutor Dusan Kovacik did not give any explanation as to why he decided to drop the racism-related charges against Robert Fico.

 Main photo credit: AP/Olivier Matthys